hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

-#HiPay Fullservice - Overview
+# HiPay Fullservice - Overview

-#About this Guide
+# About this Guide

-##Purpose
+## Purpose

-This document is designed to provide you details on how to integrate your business to the HiPay Fullservice TPP payment gateway.
+This document is designed to provide you with details on how to integrate your business with the HiPay Fullservice payment gateway.
 This document provides step-by-step instructions on how to simply and quickly get up and running with our services as well as detailed reference material.

 Where applicable, this document refers to the related documentation with further details.

-##Intended Audience
+## Intended Audience

 The intended audience is the merchant's technical staff or the merchant's system integrator.